 Taxes for small business and self-employed

-They must also pay self-employment tax, which is Social Security and Medicare tax usually withheld from a full-time employee's paycheck.
-Income tax is paid in addition to the self-employment tax.
+They must also pay self-employment tax, which is the Social Security and Medicare tax that is usually withheld from a full-time employee's paycheck.

-Many self-employed workers file quarterly taxes to avoid penalties and a potentially large tax bill at year end.
+Many self-employed workers file quarterly estimated taxes to avoid penalties and a potentially large tax bill at year-end.
 The IRS form 1040-ES helps to calculate the appropriate payments.

 In a self-employed partnership, taxes are paid by each member of the partnership based directly on his or her income or losses.

-For example, the chief benefit of LLC taxation, for example, are that taxes are paid through the personal returns of the owner or owners, and rates may be lower than the rates paid by corporations.
+For example, the chief benefit of LLC taxation is that taxes are paid through the personal returns of the owner(s), and rates may be lower than the rates paid by corporations.

 Insurance for small business owners vs. self-employed

 For example, general liability insurance can protect you from costs associated with common accidents that result in an injury or property damage to anyone who is not an employee.